Zhang-Haipeng/Instagram_size_photo_maker/README.md

 # Issues
 1. The output photos are much smaller in size than expected.
 Although the quality looks just good. (?)
 2. More to be added

+# Update blog
+* 2019-11-23: Night photos might need black backgrounds.
+So I added the choice of background color, which is stored as the `fill_white` variable ('yes' for white, other values for black).